A decision layer for supply chains under pressure.

 Disruption scenario planning

-Static risk reports or reactive war rooms fired after disruption has already begun.
+Static risk reports, or a reactive war room convened after the disruption has already begun.

 On-demand 30/60/90-day cascade modeling.
-Supplier loss, chokepoint closure, sanctions shock — production days lost, revenue at risk.
+Supplier loss, chokepoint closure, sanctions shock — in production days lost and revenue at risk.

 Compliance traceability

 N-tier origin tracing with Proof-of-Authority provenance.
-Audit-ready for UFLPA, CSRD, EUDR, Section 1260H — without supplier opt-in.
+Audit-ready for UFLPA, CSRD, EUDR and Section 1260H, without supplier opt-in.

 Data integration & unification

-Six-month internal data lake initiative, systems integrator engagement, ongoing maintenance burden.
+Six-month internal data lake initiative, a systems integrator engagement, an ongoing maintenance burden.

-One unified graph across ERP, BOM, trade, logistics, risk.
+One unified graph across ERP, BOM, trade, logistics and risk.
 No migration, no central lake, no new infrastructure project.

 Tara Gupta